nopara73/ZeroLink/README.md

 #### Severity 3,4,5,6...

-To impose additional costs to the second type of attack the Tumbler can ban the outputs of the transaction that spends the malicious output.
+To impose additional costs to the second type of attack, the Tumbler can ban the outputs of the transaction that spends the malicious output.

 ![](http://i.imgur.com/BURPSWP.png)